A Residual Bootstrap for Conditional Value-at-Risk: Introduction

-This paper proposes a fixed-design residual bootstrap method to mimic the finite sample distribution of the two-step estimator and proves its consistency for a general class of volatility models.
-Moreover, an algorithm is provided for the construction of bootstrap intervals for the conditional VaR.
+This paper proposes a fixed-design residual bootstrap method to mimic the finite sample distribution of the two-step estimator and provides an algorithm for the construction of bootstrap intervals for the conditional VaR.
+The proposed bootstrap method is proven to be consistent for a general class of volatility models.
+In particular, our framework does not only encompass GARCH but also several GARCH extensions such as the threshold GARCH (T-GARCH) of \cite{zakoian1994threshold} and the GJR-GARCH named after Glosten, Jagannathan and Runkle (\citeyear{glosten1993relation}).
+The bootstrap consistency is established under a set of mild assumptions, which relaxes moment conditions on the innovations imposed in the GARCH bootstrap literature.
+To the best of our knowledge this paper is the first to theoretically validate the residual bootstrap for the quantile and the conditional VaR.

 The remainder of the paper is organized as follows.
 Section \ref{sec:4.2} specifies the model and the conditional VaR is derived.
 The two-step estimation procedure is described in Section \ref{sec:4.3} and asymptotic theory is provided under mild assumptions.
 In Section \ref{sec:4.4}, a fixed-design residual bootstrap method is proposed and proven to be consistent.
-Further, bootstrap intervals are constructed for the conditional VaR.
+Further, bootstrap intervals are constructed for the conditional VaR and extensions to the bootstrap methods presented here are discussed.
 A simulation study is conducted in Section \ref{sec:4.5} and an empirical application illustrates the interval estimation based on the fixed-design residual bootstrap.
-Section \ref{sec:4.6} concludes and auxiliary results are gathered in the Appendix.
-Appendix A contains lemmas and their proofs while Appendix B is devoted to the related recursive-design residual bootstrap.
+Section \ref{sec:4.6} concludes.
+Appendix \ref{app:1} contains proof of the main results, whereas Supplementary Appendix \ref{app:4.A} contains auxiliary results and their proofs.
+Finally, Supplementary Appendix \ref{app:4.B} is devoted to the related recursive-design residual bootstrap and Supplementary Appendix \ref{sec add simulation} contains additional simulation results.